varshithamiriyala/code_decoder/README.md

-# 🔐 Password Puzzle Game
+# 🧩 Code Decoder Game

-A simple interactive game where users solve puzzles to guess the correct password.
+A fun game where players decode hidden codes or messages using logic and clues.

 ## 🚀 Features
-- Puzzle-based password guessing
+- Code guessing gameplay
-- User input validation
+- Hints and clues system
-- Hints for better gameplay
+- Input validation
-- Simple and engaging UI
+- Interactive UI

 ## 🛠️ Tech Used
 - HTML